marwanelzainy/ai2speckle-textures-search/README.md

 ## Our Solution

-Instead of Limiting our workflow merely to BIM Applications, we are looking at the much broader vision for Image to Image AI Applications in CAD Ecosystems like Rhinoceros3D, Blender, Unity, and Unreal Engine.
-These workflows can empower Interior Designers, Facade designers, early-stage design visualization, etc. Combined with Speckles Connectors, this app can also serve as a research Avenue for Text to 3D Generation.
+Instead of Limiting our workflow to BIM Applications, we are looking at the broader vision for Image AI Applications in CAD Ecosystems like Rhinoceros3D, Blender, Unity, and Unreal Engine.
+These workflows can empower Interior Designers, Facade designers, early-stage design visualization, etc. Speckle's ability and potential to connect all AEC software + the web gives an added advantage.
+Web features are highly accessible to all users and easy to develop.
+With Speckle we can create a simple web tool and integrate the results into any AEC software.

 For this proposed vision, we are using a React Application with Speckle Viewer and 3JS functionalities combined with Advanced Image processing and segmentation algorithms for the "AI Image Analyzer" Pipeline and also open source Image to Image AI Rendering APIs for "AI Image Render" Pipeline.
 Everything is happening on the Front-end and we will get into specifics of it in our documentation.